 Takasbank aims to minimize the credit, market and liquidity risks while using its own capital and cash facilities in accordance with the investment strategy approved by the Board of Directors.
 In addition, the principles regarding entrusting or conducting repo transactions with cash collaterals to other banks for interest accrual or other purposes have been set forth in article 22 of Takasbank Directive on Central Counterparty Collateral Management Implementation Principles.
 In this article, it is stated that in entrusting collaterals to other banks on a term or call basis, or conducting repo transactions with such collateral, for interest accrual or other purposes, large-scale public banks are preferred as the counterparty to maintain credit and liquidity risk at low level.
 At least 95% of the cash collateral that cannot be entrusted to large-scale public deposit banks is subject to repo transaction at large-scale commercial banks or in organized markets.
-In the markets to which central counterparty service is provided, the maximum term of maturity for entrusting or conducting repo transactions with collaterals has been determined as maximum two business days; and collateral entrusting and repo transactions may be executed within Takasbank Treasury risk limits.
+In the markets to which central counterparty service is provided, the maximum term of maturity for entrusting or conducting repo transactions may be executed within Takasbank Treasury risk limits.